-The rules your employer must follow are set out in the Acas Acas Code of Practice on handling in a reasonable manner requests to work flexibly (PDF, 170kb).
-There is also an Acas Code of Practice.
+The rules your employer must follow are set out in the Acas Code of Practice on handling requests to work flexibly in a reasonable manner.
+There is also some Acas guidance containing worked examples.

 Your employer must consider your request and arrange to discuss it with you as soon as possible.
 That discussion need not be face-to-face.
 If both parties agree, it can, for example, be held over the phone.

 If your employer is happy to say yes to your request, there doesn’t need to be a meeting, although in practice, you may well want to sit down and talk about the practical impact of the change and how this is going to be managed.

 There is no longer a formal statutory right to be accompanied by a work colleague or trade union rep to any meeting to discuss your request, but the Acas guidance says it is 'good practice' to allow this.
 Your union may have negotiated a right for you to be accompanied under your employer’s policy.

 The discussion of your request should take place in a private place, where nobody else can hear what is being said.

 Your employer must consider your request carefully, weighing up the benefits to you versus any adverse business impact.

 Before making your request, you should think carefully, anticipating your employer’s likely worries and think of pragmatic ways around them.
 Remember that your employer can only reject your request for one of the business reasons set out in the legislation, namely:

 - the burden of extra costs;

 - inability to organise work among existing staff;